 - The Task Force also deliberated extensively to identify and analyze the range of barriers pre-health students face, in order to ensure that future strategies align with the needs of the student population.

-- One outcome of the work of the Task Force is that the Pre-Health Student Resource Center will implement two new student programs this year, the First-Gen Pre-Health Workshop Series and the Pre-Health LEAD program.
+- One outcome of the work of the Task Force is that the Pre-Health Student Resource Center implemented two new student programs during 2019-2020, the First-Gen Pre-Health Workshop Series and the Pre-Health LEAD program